AI-et-al/janus-multi-AI-orchestrator/README.md

 ## Contributing

-This is a production system.
+This is a pre-production system.
 Contributions should:
 - Maintain TypeScript strict mode
 - Follow the "boring reliability over clever hacks" principle
 - Never commit secrets or API keys
 - Include tests for new features

+## Thanks!

+- huge thanks to @rUv for claude-flow, et al - (https://github.com/ruvnet)